jreisinger/docs/data/notes/prog/git.md

 ## Revert

-Create a new commit that cancels one or more commits:
+Create a new commit that undoes one or more commits:

 ```
-git revert HEAD                 # cancel the last commit
+git revert HEAD                 # undo the last commit
-git revert SHA1_HASH SHA1_HASH  # cancel the last two commits
+git revert SHA1_HASH SHA1_HASH  # undo the last two commits
 ```

+`git-revert` adds new history to the project (it doesn't modify existing history).

 ## Checkout

-Similar to `git-revert`:
+Similar in effect to `git-revert`:

 ```
 git checkout SHA1_HASH .    # note the dot